DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 capital valorization (increase of money invested) no longer passes through the creation of use value.
-As the referent is cancelled and financial accumulation is enabled by the mere circulation of money, the production of goods become superfluous by the point of view of financial expansion.
+As the referent is cancelled and financial accumulation is enabled by the mere circulation of money, the production of goods become superfluous.
 The accumulation of abstract value depends on the subjection of the population to debt, and on the predation of existing resources.
-This emancipation of capital accumulation from the production of useful things results in a process of annihilation of social welfare.
+This emancipation of capital accumulation from the production of useful things results in the dismantling of social welfare.

-In the sphere of financial economy, the acceleration of financial circulation and valorization implies the elimination of the concrete usefulness of products because the faster information circulates, the faster value is accumulated, and purely financial information is the fastest of things, while the production and distribution of goods is slow.
-The process of realization of capital, namely the exchange of goods with money, slows the pace of monetary accumulation.
-The same happens in the field of communication: the less meaningful the message, the faster, given that meaning production and interpretation takes time, while the circulation of pure information with no meaning is instantaneous.
+In the sphere of the financial economy, the acceleration of financial circulation and valorization implies the elimination of the concrete usefulness of products because the faster information circulates, the faster value is accumulated, and purely financial information is the fastest of things, while the production and distribution of goods is slow.
+The process of realizing capital, namely the exchange of goods with money, slows the pace of monetary accumulation.
+The same phenomenon happens in the field of communication: the less meaningful the message, the faster, given that meaning production and interpretation takes time, while the circulation of pure information with no meaning is instantaneous.

-In the last twenty years computers, electronic exchanges, dark pools, flash orders, multiple exchanges, alternative trading venues, direct access brokers, OTC derivatives, high-frequency traders have totally changed the financial landscape and particularly the relation between human operators and self-directing algorithmic automatons.
-The more you remove reference to physical things, physical resources, and the body, the more you can accelerate the circulation of financial flows.
+In the last twenty years computers, electronic exchanges, dark pools, flash orders, multiple exchanges, alternative trading venues, direct access brokers, OTC derivatives, and high-frequency traders have totally changed the financial landscape and particularly the relation between human operators and self-directing algorithmic automatons.
+The more you remove references to physical things, physical resources, and the body, the more you can accelerate the circulation of financial flows.
 This is why at the end of this process of abstraction-acceleration value does not emerge from a physical relationship between work and things, but